LOADING ...

 John drove the steel on that mountain till his hammer caught on fire

-And the last we heard John Henry say
+And the words we heard John Henry say

 Cool drink of water before I die Lord a cool drink of water before I die

-Well they took John to the graveyard stuck him six feet under the sand
+Well took John Henry to the graveyard stuck him six feet under the sand

 Everytime the freight train that go by